Every Study Destination Is Repricing at Once. Here's the Playbook for the Next 18 Months.

 For two decades, "Study in Canada" did half the selling for you.
 Safe, welcoming, a path to stay — the national brand carried institutions that never had to sharpen their own.
 That tailwind is gone, and in some markets it's now a headwind.
 If your brand still collapses into the federal value proposition, you go invisible the moment the country stops being the easy yes.
 A student choosing between four countries is comparing your program against a specific program somewhere else.
 Give them a reason that's about you.

 Competing on cost was never a fight Canadian institutions could win, and the repricing makes it worse.
-The schools that hold up over the next 18 months will be the ones that can say, in plain language, what a student actually gets — the outcomes, the support, the specific door the credential opens — and back it with proof.
+The schools that hold up over the next 18 months will be the ones that can say, in plain language, what a student actually gets — the outcomes and the specific doors the credential opens — and back it with proof.
 That's a value argument, and it's the only one left now that price is off the table.

 Rebalance where you recruit.